Why is my Amazon EFS file system performance slow?

 Metadata I/O operations

-EFS performance suffers in the following situations:
+Amazon EFS performance worsens in the following situations:

 • Performance on shared file systems suffers if a workload or operation generates many small files serially.
 This causes the overhead of each operation to increase.

-• Metadata I/O occurs if your application performs metadata-intensive, operations such as, "ls," "rm," "mkdir," "rmdir," "lookup," "getattr," or "setattr", and so on.
-Any operation that requires the system to fetch for the address of a specific block is considered to be a metadata-intensive workload.
-For more information, see the following:
+• Metadata I/O occurs if your application performs metadata-intensive, operations such as "ls," "rm," "mkdir," "rmdir," "lookup," "getattr," "setattr," and so on.
+An operation that requires the system to fetch for the address of a specific block is considered to be a metadata-intensive workload.
+For more information, see How Amazon EFS reports file system and object sizes and Amazon EFS performance tips.

 Mount options

-• If you use non-default mount options, it potentially degrades performance.
+If you mount the file system with amazon-efs-utils, then the recommended mount options are applied by default.
+If you use non-default mount options, then performance can degrade.
 For example, if you use lower rsize and wsize, or if you lower or turn off Attribute Caching.
-Check the output of mount command to see the mount options currently in place:
+Check the output of the mount command to see the mount options currently in place.

 NFS client version